SergejLogis/FB12903371/README.md

-# FB12903371
-Sample project reproducing the custom fonts loading from Interface Builder in Xcode 15
+Sample project reproducing the issue with custom fonts loading from Interface Builder in Xcode 15.